KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 Don't forget to save and exit (`ctrl + o`, `Enter`, and `ctrl + x`).

+>💡**Tip:** If you ever want to create your own blank file, you can type `nano` and then a new file name + file extension.

 ## Step 6
 ### Submit the Job
 When the file is ready to be executed, we will use LSF syntax to submit the job.

-LSF (Load Sharing Facility) is the Minerva job scheduling platform, which determines your job's priority, available resources, elapsed time, etc. Such schedulers are essential for HPC environments, where massive amounts of computing power must be shared across many individuals.
+[LSF (Load Sharing Facility)](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=overview-lsf-introduction) is the Minerva job scheduling platform, which determines your job's priority, available resources, elapsed time, etc.

+Such schedulers are essential for HPC environments, where massive amounts of computing power must be shared across many individuals.
 LSF is the one used on Minerva, but there are others (e.g. Slurm).

 >💡**Tip:** Because array jobs run the same script over multiple samples, it is good practice to test your script on a single sample first.
 Debug your script until it works on one sample, and then scale up.